 Put these two pieces of science together, and you have an explanation for one of the great catch-22s of the human condition: exercise is good for you, but it often hurts more than it seems like it should.
 Athletes and active people are prone to many poorly defined aches and pains,8 as well as more serious, common and persistent injuries that significantly restrict performance and competitiveness — and sometimes even drive people away from exercise altogether, because the cost is just too high.
 And that cost may well be higher for some people than others.9

 This is simple but not necessarily obvious: we haven’t evolved out of this one because the only thing worse than neutrophils that over-react is neutrophils that under-react.
 Given biology as it is, they have to be the way that they are.
 Evolution does not dare mess with that over-sensitivity.
 If neutrophils don’t react to mitochondria, then they wouldn’t react to real invaders either.
 And that would be very, very bad.

 So we’re stuck with the situation.
 Neutrophils: can’t live with ‘em, and (literally) can’t live without ‘em.

 Awful catch-22s like this are actually quite common in evolution.
-There are many trade-offs: adaptations that helps in one way, but sacrifices something else.
+There are many trade-offs: adaptations that help in one way, but sacrifice something else.
 As long as there is a net improvement in breeding, evolution is happy with the solution, and some of these trade-offs work out amazingly well: elegant optimizations to serve different goals simultaneously as well as possible, exactly the sort of thing you might say must have been intelligently designed.
 But many other evolutionary compromises are awkward and ridiculous, and could have been avoided entirely by a designer … even a stupid one.
 Some prominent examples include: